Apply now to be part of the 2018 cohort!

 The program features guest presenters from across the political spectrum including politicians (both sitting and retired), pollsters, public speaking professionals, campaign strategists, advisors, consultants and public policy experts as well as leading figures in Australian political and public life.

-Speakers in the 2016 pilot program included:
+Speakers in the 2017 program included:

 • Dame Quentin Bryce, 25th Governor-General of Australia